JamieBort/Learning-Directory/README.md

 ```

 #### node_modules
-The [node_modules](https://github.com/JamieBort/LearningDirectory/tree/master/node_modules) directory.
-I am pretty sure this directory was created when I attempted to use dotenv for my website work in this repo.
+~~The [node_modules](https://github.com/JamieBort/LearningDirectory/tree/master/node_modules) directory.
+I am pretty sure this directory was created when I attempted to use dotenv for my website work in this repo.~~

+This has been removed.
+It should not be uploaded to git repositories.

 #### package.json
 The [package.json]() file.
 This one doesn't currently exist.
 But since there's a `node_modules` directory I expect this one to exist.
 There is a `package-lock.json` file so this is another reason I expect the `package.json` to exist.